mitTransportAnalyst/Scenario-seed-data/README.md

 For each corridor and each modification, we need a seperate Geojson file.
 - Create a shapefile include corridor or station points or new lines you want to show on the map
 - convert shapefile to Geojson file
+You can use this repo to do conversion https://github.com/substack/shp2json

 ## Example
 ### Adjust-dwell-time